 There’s nothing quite like the taste of a sun-warmed raspberry plucked straight from the vine.
 Raspberry picking near Seattle is a beloved summer activity, and berry season in the Pacific Northwest is the perfect excuse to plan a sweet outing with family or friends.
 Local farms are getting ready to open their fields for raspberry picking, and it’s a great way to enjoy the outdoors — and take home a delicious haul.

-When Is Raspberry Season in Washington?
+When is Raspberry Season in Washington?

-Raspberry season in WA typically begins in early to mid-July, and while exact opening dates vary, many farms have announced their plans.
+Raspberry season in WA typically begins in mid-July, and while exact opening dates vary, many farms have announced their plans.
 We’ve rounded up U-pick options across the Eastside, North Sound, and South Sound to help you plan your next berry adventure.

 Raspberry U-Pick Farms Near Seattle